vsilvafelipe/vsilvafelipe.github.io/_pages/cv.md

 Education
 ======
-* Ph.D Candidate in Quantitative Marine Science at UTas-CSIRO-CLEX-AAPP, Hobart, Tas, AU. (expected to 2024)
+* Ph.D in Quantitative Marine Science at UTas-CSIRO-CLEX-AAPP, Hobart, Tas, AU.
+(2024)
 * B.S. in Oceanography at USP, Sao Paulo, SP, Brazil.
-(2020)
+(2019)
-* Sandwich Honours in Physical Oceanography at USP, Sao Paulo, SP, Brazil and UMassD, New Bedford, MA, USA.
+* Honours in Physical Oceanography at USP, Sao Paulo, SP, Brazil and UMassD, New Bedford, MA, USA.
 (2019)

 Publications
 ======